-There are six Microsoft license agreements generally in use at UCSD, two of which feature direct student distribution channels for registered UCSD students:
+There are six Microsoft license agreements generally in use at UC San Diego, two of which feature direct student distribution channels for registered UCSD students:

-This is the largest volume license agreement at UCSD, used by about half of the UCSD departments for basic Microsoft software.
+This is the largest volume license agreement at UC San Diego, used by about half of the UC San Diego departments for basic Microsoft software.

 More detailed info is at the Microsoft Consolidated Campus Agreement

 The Microsoft Select agreement prices are UC wide at the lowest cost price tier Microsoft offers.
-Orders are handled by a "punch out" with the label "SHI" that goes to the current UC system software reseller for this agreement, via UCSD Marketplace.
+Orders are handled by a "punch out" with the label "SHI" that goes to the current UC system software reseller for this agreement, via UC San Diego Marketplace.

 ALL Microsoft Select orders via SHI are taxable, as some orders under the contract depend on physical media somewhere at UC.